SourayaAbdelKader/math_assistant/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_Below is an example of how you can instruct your audience on installing and setting up your app._

 1. Get a free API Key at [Firebase](https://firebase.google.com/)
 2. Clone the repo